Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 Buyer takeaway: A size chart gives numbers, but fit comments explain intention.
 For big and tall pullovers, both are needed before bulk production.

-Be Careful With Big & Tall Fit Claims
+Be Careful With Big and Tall Fit Claims

 Brands should also be careful with big and tall fit claims.